NiHoel/Anno1800SavegameVisualizer/README.md

 * Older savegames may not work or show unexpected behaviour.
 * Auto update fails silently if Anno Designer is running.
 * Some icons are missing in the final layout (from latest DLCs and scenarios).
-* The reserved harbour space of dockland modules points into the wrong direction.
-* Niter production in scenario 2 is not correctly positioned.

 ## Disclaimer
 The software is provided without warranty of any kind.
 The work was NOT endorsed by Ubisoft Blue Byte in any kind.
 All the assets from Anno 1800 game are © by Ubisoft.